-Our role as a caring parent to our children as well as to our own parents or grandparents are huge responsibilities and some are unable to cope with these.
-There are support groups, caregivers and free counseling centers that can come in and provide you with assistance.
-Check the local directories for their address or check online for detail of their services.
+Our role as a caring parents to our children as well as to our own parents or grandparents are huge responsibilities and some are unable to cope with these ‘burdens’.
+There are support groups, caregivers, and free counseling centers that can come in and provide you with assistance.
+Check the local directories for their address or check online for details of their services.

 Resources and References

 - US National Library of Medicine: Folate, vitamin B12, and homocysteine in major depressive disorder

 - American Psychology Association: depression and Suicide in Older Adults

 - US National Library of Medicine: Elderly Patients with Schizophrenia and Depression: Treatment